BenjaminRains/mdc_analytics/scripts/validation/procedurelog/docs/business_logic_procedurelog.md

 ### Appointment-Procedure Linkage Rules
 1. Completed procedures should be linked to an appointment (exception: emergency/walk-in visits)
 2. Procedure.ProcDate should typically match Appointment.AptDateTime date

+### Appointment Linkage Findings
+Analysis revealed unexpected appointment linkage patterns:

+1. **Universal appointment linkage**:
+   - 100% of procedures in ALL statuses (including Deleted, Condition, etc.) are linked to appointments
+   - This contradicts the expectation that only active procedures would have appointment links

+2. **Appointment linkage validation**:
+   - Although all procedures have appointment links, further validation is needed to verify the appropriateness of these links
+   - Further investigation should determine if procedures are correctly linked to relevant appointments